Volume price analysis for forex at the start of the London session

 USD looks set to move higher

+USD Looks Set to Move Higher The USD looks set to move higher in recent sessions.
+Buying pressure builds steadily.
+This reflects renewed dollar strength.
+Traders watch for continuation across majors.
 In the current media speculation surrounding the impact of the PBOC decision to revalue/devalue the yuan, particularly on how this may (or may not) affect the FED's decision about raising interest rates, it is easy to forget two things.
 First, the fundamental news releases which too will add their own layer of volatility, and second Greece, which today is back centre stage as the Greek parliament meets today in emergency session to ratify the latest bail out deal.
-Today's key releases are primarily in the US with retail sales, core retail sales and the unemployment claims due.
+Key Releases Today's key releases are primarily in the US with retail sales, core retail sales and the unemployment claims due.
 And of these it is the retail sales numbers which the market will be focused on primarily because they may give some guidance as to the FED's thinking about interest rates.
-Meantime in this morning's trading the USD has been broadly higher against all the major currencies except the British pound, but with the US session due to start shortly, Cable too may simply fall...
+Meantime in this morning's...

 Read More